-Get the inside scoop on some of the worst pitches – and what every journalist wishes public relations professionals knew – direct from members of the media themselves.
+Get the inside scoop on some of the worst public relations pitches – and what every journalist wishes public relations professionals knew – direct from members of the media themselves.

 The question – what’s the worst PR pitch you’ve ever received – was simple.
 The answers, however, were anything but … Here are four lessons to keep in mind the next time you make a pitch.